csdms/babelizer/paper/paper.md

 but, rather, a code generator that produces glue code to provide cross-language interoperability.
 The generated code is then passed to a traditional compiler to build libraries.

-Whereas the `babelizer` uses Python as a hub language that connects its supported languages, babel itself acts as the hub, generating spokes to each supported language so that languages talk directly to one another.
-That is, babel is capable of generating bridges from each of its supported languages directly to every other supported language.
-Babel also supports arbitrary interfaces while the *babelizer* is only able to wrap libraries that expose a BMI.
+Whereas the `babelizer` uses Python as the hub language to connects its supported languages, *babel* itself acts as the hub, generating spokes to each supported language so that languages talk directly to one another.
+That is, *babel* is capable of generating bridges from each of its supported languages directly to every other supported language. *Babel* also supports arbitrary interfaces while the `babelizer` is only able to wrap libraries that expose a BMI.

 ### Grpc4BMI